Elise Iber: Discovering Relationships

 After discovering that Ricke most likely lacked any children of her own, rendering the repatriation of her photo to direct descendants an impossible task, I am excited to begin research on a new fresh face: Elise.

-Although, of course, Elise isn't an entirely new face to this blog, as we discovered
+Although, of course, Elise isn't an entirely new face to this blog, as we discovered.

 So, I'd like to pause traditional genealogical research momentarily and investigate a more nuanced area of genealogy that people often overlook: non-familial relationships.